 The special circumstance must occur or make its full impact on your studies after the applicable census date.

-Family/personal circumstances: For example, death or severe medical problems within your family, or unforeseen family financial difficulties.
+Family/personal circumstances: For example, death or severe medical problems within your family, or unforeseen natural disasters.

 Course related circumstances: For example, where the Faculty has changed the unit it had offered and you are disadvantaged by either not being able to complete the unit, or not being given credit towards other units or courses.